AryaaSk/3DChess/README.md

   <img src="https://github.com/AryaaSk/3DChess/blob/master/Previews/ChessPawnSimple.png?raw=true" width="250"/>
 </p>

-Although that did not help much, I made some other improvements to performance:
+Although that did not help much, I made some other improvements to performance by **modifying the source code of my 3D engine for this project**:
-- I modified the source code of the 3D engine a little bit, as well as the rendering loop.
-It now uses requestAnimationFrame(), and I also have a variable called changeInState, which is a boolean.
+- It now uses requestAnimationFrame(), and I also have a variable called changeInState, which is a boolean.
 Every time there is a user interaction, such as dragging the mouse or clicking something, changeInState is set to true at the end of the function.
 Then in the animation loop, it only renders a new frame if changeInState == true, and then once it has rendered the frame it sets the changeInState back to false. **This helps performance by a few FPS**.

 - I have singled the problem out to be because I am trying to do **too many operations on the canvas at once**, when I only draw the border lines, or only draw the faces, then it is fine.
 The solution is probably to use 2 canvases, 1 for the main faces, and 1 for the outlines.
 Then all calls to the drawLine function will actually draw to the second canvas.
     - After trying to use 2 canvasas, I realised that I needed it all to be rendered on a single canvas, since the lines are rendered with the face, so that they get ovrritten by another face which is layered on top of it.
 This means I need to try and improve the performance while still using a single canvas.